PiBrewing/craftbeerpi4-documentation/master/recommended-hardware.md

 ---
-description: Here is the description of the recommanded hardware configuration for CBPI.
+description: Here is the description of the recommended hardware configuration for CBPI.
 ---

 # Recommended Hardware